Matching Bonus in MLM: How It Works, Benefits, and Implementation

 What is a Matching Bonus in MLM?

-A matching bonus is an additional payout that distributors earn based on the commissions generated by their downline members.
+A matching bonus is an additional payout that upline distributors earn as a percentage of their downline's commissions, on top of their own earnings.

 A matching bonus works by paying an upline distributor a percentage of the commissions earned by their downline.
-The process happens across 5 steps, automatically in every payout cycle, across however many levels your compensation plan defines.
+The process happens across 5 steps.

 Step 1: Define Eligibility